Artgelika/VR-System-for-High-School/README.md

-# Biochemical-Lab
+# Biochemical Laboratory

-The virtual reality visualisation
+Design and implementation of virtual reality visualization software dedicated to laboratory biochemical experiments.